kevinding0218/InterviewDocuments/Q and A/Java Multithread/Kotlin Coroutine Suspend.md

 So what happened to the rest of code after suspend function as part of coroutine, they have not been executed right?
 Let's take a look at what happened to Coroutine once we reached to suspend function and it's been detached from current Thread
 The rest of code will continue executing in specified Thread, Who determines its execution Thread?
-The suspend function in below example, it is the IO Thread which specified inside our suspend function
+The suspend function in below example, the IO Thread which specified inside our suspend function in "withContext".
+Wait a minute, what did we learn about "withContext" in last blog?
+Yes "withContext()" would automatically help us switch to original Thread once
 ```
 suspend fun suspendingGetImage(imageId: String) {
   withContext(Dispatchers.IO) {